laurenkt/ColorWheel/README.md

 Installation
 ------------

 As ColorWheel is still 'alpha' software, there are currently no releases.
-To use it you must build CW yourself (requires [CoffeeScript](http://coffeescript.org/) and [Rake](http://rake.rubyforge.org/)).
+To use it you must build CW yourself ([Bundler](http://gembundler.com/) used to manage dependencies).

 	git clone git://github.com/Comaleaf/ColorWheel.git
 	cd ColorWheel
+	bundle install
-	rake
+	bundle exec rake

+Additional build options:

-Use `rake minify` for minified output (requires [Google Closure Compiler](https://developers.google.com/closure/compiler/)).
+- `bundle exec rake minify` for minified output
+- `bundle exec rake test` to run the Jasmine tests headlessly
+- `bundle exec rake all` to build CW, run its tests, and then minify it

 Usage
 -----